 Managing Jerusalem Artichoke Plants with Herbicides

 Herbicides should always be a last resort.
-However, if you’ve tried everything or if the patch is too large to manage by hand, spray the plants with a product containing glyphosate, which is a broad-spectrum product.
+However, if you’ve tried everything or if the patch is too large to manage by hand, spray the plants with a broad-spectrum product.
 The herbicide should be applied on undisturbed plants in the fall.

 Use the product only according to manufacturer recommendations.
 Store herbicides out of reach of children and pets.